 On Sunday March 6th, our guest preacher was Dr. Bertice Berry, whose list of accomplishments is vast, but who describes herself as: “a sociologist, author, mother, grandmother, lecturer, storyteller, and story curator.”
 (She is also a postulant to become a Deacon, which gives us hope for the church!)
 You may have seen her videos on Facebook during Covid – some of them have hundreds of thousands of views.
 Dr. Berry brought the Holy Spirit with her to our little corner of God’s Kingdom on Sunday!
 Click here or on the photo to watch her sermon (12 minutes), or click here for the whole, fabulous service (an hour).
 She also led a powerful storytelling workshop, which you can view by clicking here.

-We are also still praying, and we are here to pray for and with you.
-During this time of community anxiety and concern, know that our prayers are with you, and that God is in this.
+We are always praying, and are here to pray for and with you.
+Even during times of great anxiety and concern – here and around the world – know that our prayers are with you, and that God is still at work in the world.
 If you would like to send in a prayer request, click here, or on the “Prayer Request” image and we will get our prayer team on it!
 And if you need some help or support, please feel free to call the office, and our phone system will patch you through to one of us.

 Helping others is another great way to engage with your faith and with the community.
 St. Theresa of Avila reminds us that God has no hands on earth now but our’s.
 Click here or the button below to connect with folks who can help connect what you have to offer with what others might need!